sbird92/jh-code-challenge/README.md

 * Dequeue the tweet object
 * Send Tweet to the metrics processor
 * send metrics to the metrics store.

+#### User Interface
+Thought on this is deferred for the time being.

 The following documents are provided to demonstrate the thought process that went into creating the apps over all design and may not reflect the state of end product.